ietf-wg-cellar/flac-specification/flac.md

 ## Picture

 The picture metadata block contains image data of a picture in some way belonging to the audio contained in the FLAC file.
 Its format is derived from the APIC frame in the ID3v2 specification.
-However, contrary to the APIC frame in ID3v2, the MIME type and description are prepended with a 4-byte length field instead of being null delimited strings.
+However, contrary to the APIC frame in ID3v2, the media type and description are prepended with a 4-byte length field instead of being null delimited strings.
 A FLAC file MAY contain one or more picture metadata blocks.

-Note that while the length fields for MIME type, description and picture data are 4 bytes in length and could in theory code for a size up to 4 GiB, the total metadata block size cannot exceed what can be described by the metadata block header, i.e. 16 MiB.
+Note that while the length fields for media type, description and picture data are 4 bytes in length and could in theory code for a size up to 4 GiB, the total metadata block size cannot exceed what can be described by the metadata block header, i.e. 16 MiB.

 The structure of a picture metadata block is enumerated in the following table.

 Data      | Description
 :---------|:-----------
-`u(32)`   | The picture type according to next table `u(32)`   | The length of the MIME type string in bytes.
+`u(32)`   | The picture type according to next table `u(32)`   | The length of the media type string in bytes.
-`u(n*8)`  | The MIME type string, in printable ASCII characters 0x20-0x7E.
-The MIME type MAY also be `-->` to signify that the data part is a URL of the picture instead of the picture data itself.
+`u(n*8)`  | The media type string, in printable ASCII characters 0x20-0x7E.
+The media type MAY also be `-->` to signify that the data part is a URI of the picture instead of the picture data itself.
 `u(32)`   | The length of the description string in bytes.
 `u(n*8)`  | The description of the picture, in UTF-8.
 `u(32)`   | The width of the picture in pixels.